da5nsy/ReproducibleResearch/episodes/step2TidyFiles.md

 It is best to avoid punctuation or special characters in your cells or data entry.
 Some analysis tools may read certain characters incorrectly or produce an error.

 ::::::::::::::::::::::::::::::::::::::::::::::: instructor

 Point out the resources segment here, there's a really good tutorial in the Data Carpentry for Ecology page that covers a range of spreadsheet things

+This is also an opportunity to do a live exercise - you could pull up a bad dataset and ask participants to point out potential improvements.

 :::::::::::::::::::::::::::::::::::::::::::::::